onewayforever/mpi-tracer/README.md

   Log file prefix, default: mpi_trace, and the log file will be record as mpi_trace_\<rankid\>.log

+* MPITRACER_LOG_TS_ABSOLUTE

+  The start timestamp of traces are logged in form of the relative time to the start of the rank, you can set MPITRACER_LOG_TS_ABSOLUTE=1 to log the abosulte time to align the timestamp among different ranks

 * MPITRACER_DELAY_WRITER

-  MPI trace will create a writer thread to write the logs to the file on each rank process, you can set MPITRACER_DELAY_WRITER=1 to disable writer thread and don't  flush the logs to file during the application runtime util MPI_Finalize stage
+  MPI-tracer will create a writer thread to write the logs to the file on each rank process, you can set MPITRACER_DELAY_WRITER=1 to disable writer thread and don't  flush the logs to file during the application runtime util MPI_Finalize stage

 * MPITRACER_THRESHOLD

-  MPI trace will log only the MPI behavior with message size larger than MPITRACER_THRESHOLD, default: 0 (log everything)
+  MPI-tracer will log only the MPI behavior with message size larger than MPITRACER_THRESHOLD, default: 0 (log everything)

 * MPITRACER_DISABLE_REDUCER

-   MPI trace will summary all traces caught in each host and save to a single host, set to 0 to disable it, default: 1 (enable)
+   MPI-tracer will summary all traces caught in each host and save to a single host, set to 0 to disable it, default: 1 (enable)

 * MPITRACER_FOUND_ASYNC_BUG_WARNING

-   MPI trace can be used to find program issues in using  non-blocking functions,  eg. MPI_Request is not used in pairs of MPI_Ixxxx and MPI_Wait/Test, set to 0 to disable it, default: 1 (enable)
+   MPI-tracer can be used to find program issues in using  non-blocking functions,  eg. MPI_Request is not used in pairs of MPI_Ixxxx and MPI_Wait/Test, set to 0 to disable it, default: 1 (enable)

 * MPITRACER_IGNORE

-   MPI trace will ignore the designated functions , separate by comma, eg. MPITRACER_IGNORE=MPI_Bcast,MPI_Barrier
+   MPI-tracer will ignore the designated functions , separate by comma, eg. MPITRACER_IGNORE=MPI_Bcast,MPI_Barrier

 Example: